Legislative violence: 7 May 2004

 Legislators Chu Hsing-yu and William Lai got into a brawl over legislative procedures.
-TV stations showed Zhu grabbing Lai and trying to wrestle him onto a desk.
+TV cameras showed Chu grabbing Lai and trying to wrestle him onto a desk.
 He then tried to headbutt his colleague before jabbing him in the stomach.
-The brawl resulted in having a traffic policeman called into the chamber to test Zhu's alcohol level, after he was accused of being drunk.
+The brawl resulted in having a traffic policeman called into the chamber to test Chu's alcohol level after he was accused of being drunk.
 The tests showed no sign of alcohol influence.

 26 October 2004

 During a debate on a military hardware purchase ordinance, the opposition and ruling party engaged in a food fight after a disagreement broke out.

 30 May 2006

 Amid a proposal about creating direct transport links with the People's Republic of China, DPP deputy Wang Shu-hui snatched the written proposal and shoved it into her mouth.
 Opposition members failed to get her to cough it up by pulling her hair.
 She later spat the proposal out and tore it up.
-This was the third time that the DPP's actions had stopped a vote over the issue.
+This was the third time the DPP's actions stopped a vote over the issue.

 During the incident another DPP member, Chuang Ho-tzu, spat at an opposition member.